microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-05.md

 - In the "Select Members" pane that appears, select YOUR user account from the list of users.
 (This should be **`ODL_User_XXXXXX@azureholXXXX.onmicrosoft.com`**)
 - Click the **SELECT** button
 - Click the **Review & Assign** button to complete the role assignment

+After the role assignment completes in the Azure Portal, you will need to wait 1-3 minutes and then follow one additional step:

+- Log out of [Azure AI Studio](https://ai.azure.com), and then log back in.
+This will ensure your login token is refreshed with the new permissions for Content Safety.

 You should now be prepared to complete the rest of this challenge!